Kpp7947/fun-with-coding/README.md

 # fun-with-coding
-### This is the GenEd Fun-with-Coding project.
+This is the GenEd Fun-with-Coding project.
 ## skill
 - Shell
 - HTML
 - CSS
-- Javascript
+- JavaScript